buildspace/buildspace-projects/Polygon_ENS/en/Section_1/Lesson_3_Setup_Domains_Resolvers_Records.md

 const [owner, randomPerson] = await hre.ethers.getSigners();
 ```

 In order to deploy something to the blockchain, we need to have a wallet address!
-Hardhat does this for us magically in the background, but here I grabbed the wallet address of the contract owner and I also a random wallet address and called it `randomPerson`.
+Hardhat does this for us magically in the background, but here I grabbed the wallet address of the contract owner and also a random wallet address and called it `randomPerson`.
 This will make more sense in a moment.

 I also added: